 3- Skin damage such as blemishes and scarring (Post-Inflammatory): This type of hyper-pigmentation may be temporary, and can be one of the most sensitive.
 Please bear this in mind when working with skin types like this.
 Always patch test those who seem to have sensitive skin.

 4- Aging: Whether we like it or not this also has a direct effect on our skin, and with this hyperpigmentation can occur

 Other skin conditions Dry skin, scars, skin treatments and much more can have an effect on a person's overall skin tone.

-It matters because you have to assess the base skin tone, especially if you are finding it difficult to confirm the skin's true tone and if the cases are extreme.
+Choosing your lacI tint spray shade matters.
+You have to assess the base skin tone first.
+Especially if you are finding it difficult to confirm the skin's true tone and if the cases are extreme.
 Check out our blog post on how to identify your skin tone.

 Follow these steps to help you correctly shade match.

 1- Compare the skin tone to the makeup shade you wear as a starting point.
 This will allow you to see exactly what you are trying to match the tint to.